ballerina-platform/module-ballerina-soap/soap/Module.md

 soap:Soap12Client soap12Client = new("http://localhost:9000");
 ```

-The `sendReceive` function sends a SOAP request to initiated backend url.
+The `sendReceive` function sends a SOAP request to the initiated backend URL.
 For SOAP 1.1 requests, you can invoke the sendReceive function by passing the `body` and the `soapAction`.
 For SOAP 1.2 requests, you can invoke it by passing only the body.

-If you want to add WS-Security, WS-Addressing or other headers, you can configure `Options` record accordingly and pass it to the function.
+If you want to add WS-Security, WS-Addressing or other headers, you can configure the`Options` record accordingly and pass it to the function.
 ```ballerina
 xml body = xml `<m0:getQuote xmlns:m0="http://services.samples">
                     <m0:request>